OlegUshakov-pl/lorem-ipsum-edge-extension/README.md

 ## 📖 Usage

 1. Click the extension icon in your toolbar
-2. Select **Type**: Choose between "Paragraphs" or "Words"
+2. Select **Type**: Choose between "Words", "Paragraphs" or "Letters"
 3. Adjust the **Count** slider (1-200)
 4. Click **Generate** button to create the text
-5. View the word and character count at the bottom
+5. View the letter, word and character count at the bottom
 6. Click **Copy** to copy the generated text to your clipboard

 ## 🎨 Customization